Skip to main content

 The camaraderie leads inevitably to inside jokes.
 Thornton was a member of NASA Group 10, a class of 17 who preferred to call themselves “The Maggots,” a reference borrowed from the comic strip Shoe.
 In a photo taken aboard the Discovery during her first mission, she and fellow classmate Sonny Carter are holding up a “Maggot on Board” placard to the camera and smiling broadly.
 The sign was stowed aboard all the rookie missions from that class.

 For a period in the mid-1980s, NASA decided to give a few seats on its shuttle missions to private citizens.
-As chairman of the House Subcommittee on Space Science and Applications, now Sen. Bill Nelson (Law ’68) leapt at the invitation, later providing an insider’s account from an outsider’s wide-eyed perspective.
+As chairman of the House Subcommittee on Space Science and Applications, now Sen. Bill Nelson (Law class of ’68) leapt at the invitation, later providing an insider’s account from an outsider’s wide-eyed perspective.
 Strapped in and awaiting countdown at the Kennedy Space Center on Jan.
 12, 1986, Nelson likened the rocket to a huge resting animal.
 “I could hear its body sounds—the circulation of the fluids, the groaning and creaking of the skeleton, the slurping sounds of liquids and gases moving through the miles of pipes and tubes,” he writes in Mission: An American Congressman’s Voyage to Space.
 “The ship seemed to be breathing deeply, as a runner at the block inhales and exhales to prepare his lungs for the race.”

-As the world watches, the last decision-maker before the shuttle engines and boosters ignite is Michael Leinbach (Arch ’76, Grad ’81), the launch director.
+As the world watches, the last decision-maker before the shuttle engines and boosters ignite is Michael Leinbach (Arch class of ’76, Grad class of ’81), the launch director.
 Since 2000, he has conducted the countdown at the Kennedy Space Center, leading a band of 460 engineers and technicians who check and recheck shuttle systems before liftoff.
 If anything doesn’t look or feel right, it’s Leinbach’s job to scrub the launch. (“The launch director’s job is to not launch the space shuttle,” he says.)

 Hurtling toward space, at two minutes and eight seconds the shuttle passes the sound barrier.
 Nelson recalls being puzzled at the lack of noise.
 “Then I remembered we were flying faster than the speed of sound and the exhaust of the main rocket engines was behind us.”
 Reaching orbital velocity, the main engines cut off and the intense G forces disappear, replaced just as suddenly by weightlessness.

-Patrick Forrester (Engr ’89)
+Patrick Forrester (Engr class of ’89)

 The orbiter, cruising at 17,500 mph, circles the earth 16 times a day.
 Brilliant sunrises and sunsets occur every hour and a half.
 If there are no clouds, you can see 1,000 miles inland, astronauts say, and the sprawl of lights from major cities.
 Without the interference of the earth’s atmosphere, one can see the Milky Way very clearly and the colors in the stars, which do not twinkle.
 But with time so critical and every step of the mission mapped out, there’s little opportunity to enjoy the view.